WilliamVo2/LateX-in-vS/README.md

 # Latex editor

-- Create math function and NFA by using Latex.
+- Create math function, NFA and DFA by using Latex.

 ## Features:
 ![math](math.png)